Exchange Server Traffic Reports

 - Such server health monitoring reports ensure that the Exchange servers are operating optimally.
 Possibilities of under or over-utilization of the Exchange server resources is completely ruled out.

-- Complete details on the message traffic handled by the Exchange servers can be obtained.
-Thereby any kind of performance anomalies can be mended at an early stage before it explodes into a big problem.
+- You can get complete details on the message traffic handled by the Exchange servers.
+Any kind of performance anomaly can be mended at an early stage before it explodes into a big problem.

 - These reports indicate and prevent possible service outages, proactively manage the servers and assist in resource optimization and monitoring.

 Exchange server traffic monitoring tops the watch list for an Exchange administrator.
-Monitoring Exchange servers during outright failures alone is no more sufficient.
 Ensuring that the server functions to its potential and raising proactive measures when the performance falls below the threshold is the need of the hour.
-Such real-time operating data can also guide the future hardware needs.
+With the reports of Exchange Reporter Plus, you can do just that.
+These reports can be obtained for server versions 2003, 2007, 2010, 2013, and 2016, and can be exported to CSV, PDF (Adobe Acrobat), XLS (Excel), and HTML formats.